RoyRao2333/WWDC20-Apple-Scholarship/README.md

 # WWDC20-Scholarship
-A WWDC20-Scholarship program submitted by RoyRao.
+A WWDC20-Scholarship program created by RoyRao.
+[Submitted]